black-samaritan/LurkerX/InstallationGuide.md

 ls && bash install.sh
 ```

+This command lists the contents of the `LurkerX` directory and executes the `install.sh` script, which installs the required Python dependencies and configures the application.

 **4. Start LurkerX:**

 ```bash
 lurkerx
 ```

-This command lists the contents of the `LurkerX` directory and executes the `install.sh` script, which installs the required Python dependencies and configures the application.
+This command starts the LurkerX application.

 ### Linux Users